The use of a nasal endoscope (a small, rigid telescope) and camera during sinus surgery is now the norm for the vast majority of ENT specialists.

-Prior to the introduction of the endoscope, for nearly 100 years, visualization was obtained using lights and incisions (cuts) in the face and scalp.
+For nearly 100 years prior to the introduction of the endoscope, doctors had to make incisions, or cuts, in the face and scalp.
+These techniques are referred to as external sinus surgery.
 The incisions were sometimes hidden under the lip, within creases of the facial skin, or behind the hairline.
-These techniques are referred to as external sinus surgery techniques and today may still be used in select patients with or without the use of nasal endoscopes.
-Also, when incisions are necessary, the use of nasal endoscope has made it possible to limit the incisions to the smallest possible.
+When incisions are necessary, the use of nasal endoscopes has made it possible to minimize the amount and size of the incisions.

 Why Choose UHealth?

 Ranked No. 9 in the nation according to U.S. News & World Report.
 The ranking reflects the team’s dedication to excellence in research patient care and outcomes.
 Surgeons, audiologists, biomedical engineers, speech pathologists, researchers, and psychologists collaborate with many research programs at the University of Miami Miller School of Medicine to deliver the best possible multidisciplinary care to pediatric and adult ear, nose, and throat patients.

 Highly specialized rhinology doctors.
 The experts at University of Miami Health are here to help you breathe easier, smell better, and rest better with an accurate diagnosis and leading edge treatmentin a compassionate setting.
 Our fellowship-trained providers specialize in the nasal airway, and our rhinology specialists have completed specialized training in nasal and sinus disorders.
 They have dedicated their clinical and research careers to caring for nasal and sinus disorders.